rwblokzijl/stablecoin-survey/paper.md

 # Background

-[Bladwijzer - All above is somewhat done, all below is worked on]
+Before we present out taxonomy we will explore the background of asset stabilisation.
+In further chapters we then explain how the various currencies use various digital versions of these techniques to achieve price stability.

-Before we dive into the techniques for stabilisation, some definitions, concepts and terms need to be established.
-In this section we review the purpose and requirements of money.
-A model is described to explain the forces acting upon the price of a currency.
-And some traditional techniques for currency and asset stabilisation are reviewed.
-This will give the necessary background to understand the different techniques used by the different stablecoins.
+We first explain an economic model by which we can understand the various methods employed by different currencies.
+Then we explain the oldest concept of stabilisation, namely collateralisation.
+Finally, we explore open market operations utilised by modern central banks in order to stabilise the fiat currencies of today.
+This will define the relevant terms and give the necessary background to understand the different techniques used by the different stablecoins.

-## What is a good currency?

-In "On the Origin of Money" [@On_the_Origin_of_Money] Karl Menger describes how people settle on a currency as a method of exchange.
-He describes that the willingness of people to exchange their goods for a commodity depends:

-1. Upon their ability to trade it for goods
-2. Upon the scarcity of the commodity
-3. Upon the divisibility, durability and practicality of the commodity.
-4. Upon the development of the market, and how others speculate.
-5. Upon the limitations imposed politically and socially upon exchange, consumption and transfer from one period of time to another

-All these aspects must be managed in any successful currency.
-Points 2, 3 and possibly 5 are where cryptocurrencies have added value, through their digital and decentralised natures.

-Points 1 and 4, the future usefulness of the currency and it's market demand, are where cryptocurrencies still fall short of traditional currencies.
-If cryptocurrencies are going to replace traditional currencies, they have to meet the last requirements of a good currency.

-Stablecoins aim meet the last requirements, by adding guarantees about the development of of the price in any market.
-This will in turn make merchants more willing to accept the currency, thus providing the ability to trade the currency for goods.

-## What determines the price of an asset?
+## The quantity theory of money

-The law of supply and demand model how the price of an asset in a market is determined by the amount on offer versus the amount requested at any given time.
+The laws of supply and demand model how the price of an asset in a market is determined by the amount on offer versus the amount required at any given time.
-This model does a great job explaining and predicting price changes following events that impact either.
+This model does a good job explaining price changes following events that impact either.
 For the purpose of controlling the price however, we need a model that gives us inputs that we can affect.
-As both demand and supply are usually controlled by independent actor in a market, we look at the quantity theory of money instead.
+As both demand and supply are usually controlled by independent actors in a market, we look at the quantity theory of money instead.

 In The Value of Money [@Value_of_Money] Pigou describes the role of the money supply in the Quantity theory of money and its relation to the price.
 The